NigarKhanUrmi/AnalysisWithSQLandPowerBI-Bikeshop/README.md

 Open SQL scripts in SQL Server to reproduce data transformations.

-Open the Power BI file (.pbix) to explore the dashboard for interactive dashboards.
+Open the Power BI file (.pbix) to explore the dashboard for interactive visualizations.
 A pdf version is also included for easy access of the visualization.
-See the the report and analysis pptx file for overall analysis and recommendations for pricing.
+See the the report.pptx file for overall analysis and recommendations for pricing.

 📌 Project Status